tanker327/WebRobber/README.md

 				logoImg:["#hplogo | src","#logo-url","#new-logo | src"]
        	};
 ```
 If multiple contents are found for one selector.
-All contents will be set an array and save in result.
-Please see example at beginning for you reference.
+All contents will be set an array and saved in result.
+Please see [example at top](#example) for you reference.

 ## Result

 All the results of grabbing will be return in a object as result (Please see [example](#example) at top for detail).

-There are some special value in result object :

-1. _url will keep the url used for grabbing.
+There is special value in result object : __ _url __.
+It keeps the url used for grabbing.

 ## Test